 Vicodin withdrawal symptoms can vary in their severity.
-Some people may experience few side effects of Vicodin withdrawal, while other people may have severe symptoms.
-Some people may have symptoms that are similar in intensity to heroin withdrawal.
-Some of the factors that play a role in the severity of Vicodin withdrawal symptoms include:
+Some people may experience mild side effects of Vicodin withdrawal, while others may have severe symptoms.
+Factors that play a role in the severity of Vicodin withdrawal symptoms include:

 - How long someone has been using Vicodin

 - The dose someone typically takes

 - Whether other substances are also being used